muzena/Cinnamon-Installer/README.md

 Change log
 --------------
+0.4-Beta
+   - Added translation support.
+   - Execution forced to python 3(Cinnamon compatibility).

 0.3-Beta
    - Now can report the error to users.
    - Now can display the version.
    - Fixed problem of package no exist.
-   - Execution forced to python 2(Support Manjaro).

 0.2-Beta
    - Removed the import of apport, now run native on Linux Mint(Cinnamon).